ryosuke0920/Haidoku/README.md

    * Link list can be added, changed in order, renamed, deleted.
    * we prepared several URLs beforehand, therefore you can choose them.
    * You can also add the URL manually.
+	* History is saved.
+	* You can change Link list style.

 ## License
 This software is released under the MIT License, see LICENSE.md.